vmware/terraform-provider-vcfa/website/docs/d/storage_class.html.markdown

 page_title: "VMware Cloud Foundation Automation: vcfa_storage_class"
 sidebar_current: "docs-vcfa-data-source-storage-class"
 description: |-
-  Provides a VMware Cloud Foundation Automation data source to read Storage Classes.
+  Provides a data source to read a Storage Class in VMware Cloud Foundation Automation.
 ---

 # vcfa\_storage\_class

-Provides a VMware Cloud Foundation Automation data source to read Storage Classes.
+Provides a data source to read a Storage Class in VMware Cloud Foundation Automation.

+-> This data source can be used by both **System Administrators** and **Tenant users**

 ## Example Usage